From Zero to Global: A Complete AI Video Workflow Using Google Cloud & Gemini

 The Visual Foundation

-First, the video itself was created using Vertex AI Studio.
-By leveraging generative video models like Veo, I was able to turn text prompts into high‑quality video clips.
-This formed the visual base of the project.
+The video itself was created using Vertex AI Studio.
+By leveraging generative video models like Veo, I turned text prompts into high‑quality video clips, forming the visual base of the project.

 Creating visuals and films in Google Flow

-To take this video from a silent clip to a localized story, I needed a suite of Google Cloud APIs.
+To take a silent clip to a localized story, I assembled a suite of Google Cloud APIs.
 Below is the architecture for localization.

 Prompting in Vertex AI Studio